 Abstract

 Heat transfer is composed of convective, conductive and radiant heat transfer.
-There are many variables that can affect heat transfer: size, type of material, reflevtivity, etc. Aluminum is a readily available test material that has very well documented properties and an easily changed surface texture.
+There are many variables that can affect heat transfer: size, type of material, reflectivity, etc. Aluminum is a readily available test material that has very well documented properties and an easily changed surface texture.
 A silicon based sand paper was used to polish the test materials.
 The surface textures of the aluminum samples were measured using an Olympus LEXT 3100 scanning laser microscope.
 Area-scale analysis was also used to determine at which scale the most heat transfer was observed.

 Introduction